albertaillet/Primer_game/README.md

 `game_browser.py` includes the class `CoinGameBrowser` that builds on `CoinGame` and iteracts with the online game at [primerlearning.org](https://primerlearning.org/).

-## Strategies:

-My strategies can be found in the `strategies` directory.
-The most succestful one was the simple bayesian strategy.

 ## How to use:

 To get exactly the same dependencies as I used, create the conda environment using: